 Compared to some of the other live TV streaming services, Vidgo is probably one of the lesser-known options.
 In spite of this, Vidgo has a good selection of competing plans at competing prices.
 For example, its cheapest Plus plan currently costs $64.95 per month.
 This is not only the same price as YouTube TV, but also a cheaper option than both DirecTV Stream and fuboTV.

 Regardless of which Vidgo plan a home signs up to, they can expect access to a wide selection of on-demand content that they can watch anytime and anywhere.

 Why video on demand is important

-There are many benefits to opting for a live TV streaming service although the ‘freedom to choose’ remains one of the most fundamental.
-Whether that’s in terms of switching services on a monthly basis, watching on the devices you want, the location you want to access from, or even when you access movies and shows, freedom is one of the key selling points of live TV streaming.
+While there are many benefits to streaming live TV, freedom remains one of the most fundamental.
+Whether it’s in terms of switching services on a monthly basis, or the ability to watch on the devices you want in the location you want, freedom is one of the key selling points of live TV streaming.

-While cloud DVR can achieve the same thing in principle, DVR limitations often mean subscribers can’t have access to the wealth of content they would have through a VOD service.
-Not to mention, the cloud DVR approach would actually require the user to record and manage all the content.
+A major part of that freedom is VOD which allows subscribers to choose when they watch.
+While cloud DVR can achieve the same thing in principle, DVR limitations often mean subscribers can’t access the wealth of content they are able to through a VOD service.

 Vidgo is a prime example here as its DVR remains one of its weakest points.
 For example, those signed up to a live TV package currently only get 20 hours of DVR space for free.
 That’s a pretty low amount and perfectly highlights the importance of having access to a varied on-demand library.

 How Vidgo’s VOD works